-One year later, on June 6, 2012, Respondent and Oscar Alzate faxed a letter to ACR titled "LETTER DISPUTING INFORMATION ON OUR FACILITY"; Respondent's and Oscar Alzate's names are both on the letter, although Oscar Alzate was listed as the DRC facility's manager.
+One year later, on June 6, 2012, Respondent and Brigitte Alzate faxed a letter to ACR titled "LETTER DISPUTING INFORMATION ON OUR FACILITY"; Respondent was listed as the DRC facility's manager.
 CDRH Ex.
 A, Attach.
-12.
+12. Again on June 14, 2012, Respondent sent a letter to ACR in which he represented that he was manager of the DRC facility.
+CDRH Ex.
+A, Attach.
+13.

 From September 6 to September 12, 2012, two FDA investigators, along with an inspector from the Florida Bureau of Radiation Control, conducted an unannounced inspection of DRC.
 CDRH Ex.
 B ¶ 10.
-Oscar Alzate identified himself to the investigators as the manager of DRC and Respondent as the assistant manager of DRC, who assisted him in the day-to-day operations of the facility, "including requesting and receiving mammography assessment results needed to correlate biopsy results with the interpreting physician's findings, working the front desk, taking phone calls, and helping check in patients."
-CDRH Ex.
-B ¶ 10.
-Oscar Alzate provided the FDA inspectors with a report showing that the DRC facility performed at least 1,922 mammograms between August 1, 2011, and September 10, 2012, the period that the DRC facility did not have the required MQSA certificate.
-Oscar Alzate told investigators that approximately ten percent of the patients provided mammography films from another facility to the DRC facility for review.
-CDRH Ex.
-B, Attach.
-6. The investigators concluded that the DRC facility performed 1,730 mammograms from June 8, 2011, when the DRC facility received the FDA's notice letter, to September 6, 2012, the last date the DRC facility performed mammography, for a total of 315 business days.
+Respondent provided the FDA inspectors with a report showing that the DRC facility performed at least 1,922 mammograms between August 1, 2011, and September 10, 2012, the period that the DRC facility did not have the required MQSA certificate.
+Respondent told investigators that approximately ten percent of the patients provided mammography films from another facility to the DRC facility performed 1,730 mammograms from June 8, 2011, when the DRC facility received the FDA's notice letter, to September 6, 2012, the last date the DRC facility performed mammography, for a total of 315 business days.
 CDRH Ex.
 B ¶ 11.

 The FDA investigators also determined that DRC failed to implement and document a quality assurance and quality control program that substantially complied with MQSA quality standards.
 CDRH Br.
 12; CDRH Ex.
 B ¶¶ 12-14.
-The investigators documented 15 "Level 2" observations5 including: the use of an unaccredited mammography unit; the failure to follow the manufacturer-recommended quality control procedures for the mammography unit, monitor, and laser printer; the failure to obtain biopsy results for mammograms performed; and the failure to produce documents verifying that training requirements for interpreting physicians had been met.
+The investigators documented 15 "Level 2" observations including: the use of an unaccredited mammography unit; the failure to follow the manufacturer-recommended quality control procedures for the mammography unit, monitor, and laser printer; the failure to obtain biopsy results for mammograms performed; and the failure to produce documents verifying that training requirements for interpreting physicians had been met.
 Investigators also found documents in a shred bin that DRC was required to maintain.
 CDRH Ex.
 B ¶ 14.
 The inspectors found three "Level 3" violations.
-The FDA investigators provided Oscar Alzate with a copy of the inspection report on September 12, 2012.
+The FDA investigators provided Respondent with a copy of the inspection report on September 12, 2012.
 CDRH Ex.
 B ¶ 15.